 Variations in national minimum wages

-In July 2018, 22 out of the 28 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage, as did all of the EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey).
-As of 1 July 2018, monthly minimum wages varied widely across the Member States, from EUR 261 in Bulgaria to EUR 1 999 in Luxembourg (see Figure 1).
+In January 2020, 21 out of the 27 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage, as did the United Kingdom and all of the EU candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey).
+As of 1 January 2020, monthly minimum wages varied widely across the Member States, from EUR 312 in Bulgaria to EUR 2 142 in Luxembourg (see Figure 1).

 Based on the level of their national gross monthly minimum wages expressed in euro terms, EU Member States covered by this data collection may be classified into three different groups; non-member countries are shown in Figure 1 as a separate group.

-- Group 1, where national minimum wages were lower than EUR 500 per month in July 2018.
-The EU Member States in this group included: Bulgaria, Lithuania, Romania, Latvia, Hungary, Croatia, the Czech Republic, Slovakia and Poland; their national minimum wages ranged from EUR 261 in Bulgaria to EUR 480 in Slovakia and Poland.
+- Group 1, where national minimum wages were lower than EUR 500 per month in January 2020.
+The EU Member States in this group included: Bulgaria, Latvia, Romania and Hungary; their national minimum wages ranged from EUR 312 in Bulgaria to EUR 487 in Hungary.

-- Group 2, where national minimum wages were at least EUR 500 but lower than EUR 1 000 per month in July 2018.
-The EU Member States in this group included: Estonia, Portugal, Greece, Malta, Slovenia and Spain; their national minimum wages ranged from EUR 500 in Estonia to EUR 859 in Spain.
+- Group 2, where national minimum wages were at least EUR 500 but lower than EUR 1 000 per month in January 2020.
+The EU Member States in this group included: Croatia, Czechia, Slovakia, Estonia, Lithuania, Poland, Portugal, Greece, Malta and Slovenia; their national minimum wages ranged from EUR 546 in Croatia to EUR 941 in Slovenia.

-- Group 3, where national minimum wages were at least EUR 1 000 per month in July 2018.
-The EU Member States in this group included: the United Kingdom, Germany, France, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 464 in the United Kingdom to EUR 1 999 in Luxembourg.
+- Group 3, where national minimum wages were at least EUR 1 000 per month in January 2020.
+The EU Member States in this group included: Spain, France, Germany, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 050 in Spain to EUR 2 142 in Luxembourg.

-For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, the Czech Republic, Croatia, Hungary, Poland, Romania and the United Kingdom), as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.
+For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for the United Kingdom, as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.

 Minimum wages expressed in purchasing power standards